gentakojima/radiobattletoads/README.md

 Here are listed the most important features and bugfixes only.

+### [2014-04-11]
+ - Change: Use TTS to announce new programs.
+Now requires festival.
+ - Improvement: Faster scripts.

 ### [2013-04-18 @96575da9db]
  - Fix: Radio was being cleared all the time randomly until the control.sh daemon was restarted.
 This has been addressed and fixed now.